Easy Halloween Orange Fudge

 Variations

-- Chocolate Swirl: Add a drizzle of melted milk or dark chocolate before chilling.
+- Chocolate Swirl: Drizzle a little melted milk or dark chocolate over the top and swirl it in before chilling.
+Looks fancy.
+Takes five seconds.

-- Pumpkin Spice Fudge: Swap orange extract for pumpkin spice and add a dash of cinnamon.
+- Pumpkin Spice Fudge: Swap the orange extract for pumpkin spice and add a pinch of cinnamon...
+Boom - fall in your mouth.

-- A Little Nutty: Stir in chopped pecans or walnuts for crunch.
+- A Little Nutty: Stir in chopped pecans or walnuts for extra crunch.

 How to Serve

-- On a black or white tray for maximum color pop
+- Serve on a black or white tray so the color really pops.

-- Wrap individually in wax paper for party favors.
+- Wrap pieces individually in wax paper for cute party favors.

-- Pair with hot cider or cocoa for ultimate fall coziness.
+- Pair with hot cider or cocoa for maximum fall coziness.

 Refrigerator